InfiniteFlightAirportEditing/Airports/Getting_Started.md

 Exporting from WED
 ================
 Save the file (ctrl + s), then go to File - Export as apt.dat.
-Save the file to the folder which you cloned in SourceTree, under a new folder named by the ICAO of the airfield.
+Save the file to the folder which you cloned in the GitHub app, under a new folder named by the ICAO of the airfield.

 Updating the repo
 ================
-Open SourceTree again, and you should see a list of "Staged" and "Unstaged Files".
-The airport you just export should be listed under the "Unstaged files" sections.
-Tap the checkbox next to it to add it to staged files.
+Open the GitHub app and select the infiniteflight repo.

-Once all files are in "Staged Files", tap on "Commit" in the top bar.
-Enter a brief message explaining the changes you made (e.g. "added KTMK").
+Select all the changed files under the "Uncommited Changes" section, and add a brief message stating the changes you have made.

-Select "Immediately push to GitHub/master", then tap on "Commit".
+Tap "Commit"; once Committing has finished, tap "Sync" in the top-right corner.

 ---